andreibesleaga/mobile-mesh-ews/BigData AI E2E Decision System/README.md

 This is an end-to-end AI-powered Early Warning System (EWS) Big Data Decision System and Routing Layer, built on Google BigQuery that processes real-time sensor data and satellite imagery to generate intelligent climate risk alerts.
 The system combines sensor telemetry, satellite image analysis, and AI models to provide automated decision-making for wildfire and flood risk assessment.

+This project uses new features from BigQuery AI like: Generative AI in SQL, Vector Search in SQL, Multimodal Features in SQL.

 ## Features

 - **Real-time Sensor Data Processing**: Ingests temperature, precipitation, pressure, humidity, and wind data from IoT sensors